Active campaigns: Missouri

 A statute that would put a jobs program in place providing good paying, union jobs designed to increase the percentage of electricity generated by clean, renewable sources in Missouri until 90% or more of the state’s electricity is from clean, renewable sources.

 Workers could be hired directly by the state or through contracts with private employers.
 Efforts will be concentrated in ecnomically-distrssed parts of the state.

 Funding would come from a state tax on long-term capital gains and qualified dividends in an amount equal to the difference between the federal taxes paid on gains and dividends and the rate that would have been paid had the gains or dividends been taxed as marginal ordinary income.

-Local Governments’ Right to Increase the Local Minimum Wage: An amendment to the Missouri Constitution giving counties, cities, towns, and villages the right to require employers to pay a minimum wage or employment benefit that exceeds federal or state law.
+An amendment to the Missouri Constitution that prohibits the General Assembly from interfering with the right of counties, cities, towns, and villages to require employers to pay a minimum wage or employment benefit that exceeds federal or state law.